kurtoglusefa/KIRUNA_EXPLORER_se2_2024_Team_17/README.md

 - POST `/api/documents`

-  - Description: Allows the authenticated user to upload a new document to the system.
+  - **Description**: Allows the authenticated user to upload a new document to the system.
 This endpoint validates the user’s authorization level to ensure they have permission to add documents.
-  - Request: The request body should contain a JSON object with the document's metadata.
+  - **Request**: The request body should contain a JSON object with the document's metadata.

     ```json
     {